madeso/euphoria/apps/readme.md

 ### editor
 The editor for creating games.
 It can be seen as the "unity editor" for euphoria.

-### engine
+### runner
-The engine that runs the games.
+The runner that runs the games.
 It can be seen as "love2d" for euphoria.

 ### musikmaskin
 A minimal music creator (daw).
 It can be seen as "garageband light".